 Day 1: Denver

 Explore LoDo (Lower Downtown), the area surrounding Coors Field and Union Station, and RiNo (River North), Denver’s hippest neighborhood.
-Full of street art and a colossal craft brewery scene, to taste a bunch of local microbrews in one fell swoop, First Draft has an innovative “pour your own” tap system.
-Denver’s also known for its 10+ food halls, which are a great way to sample a bunch of local bites under one roof.
+Full of colorful street art and a colossal craft brewery scene, to taste a bunch of local microbrews in one fell swoop, First Draft has an innovative “pour your own” tap system.
+Denver’s also known for its 10+ food halls, which are a great way to sample a bunch of local bites under one roof or opt for a food tour.
 AVANTI was one of the pioneers (and also has one of the best rooftops in the city), but the Milk Market is another cool mixed-use space downtown.

 If you’d rather stretch your legs on an easy day trip, head up to Golden to tour the Coors Factory (it’s free — but maybe Uber since they give you three full-sized samples) or explore Red Rocks, the most acoustically perfect outdoor amphitheater in the world and a great hiking spot just 20-minutes from town.